Foxandxss/fox-angular-gulp-workflow/README.md

 For now, all the vendors you need are pulled manually to `/vendor`.
 I am not a big fan of `bower` but I will consider it if there is any request.

+## Known Issues

+Sometimes when adding new files (and the watch is running) you can see errors regarding sourcemaps.
+A restart of gulp fix that.

 ## TODO

 * Proxying for sockets